kenwayrogers/kenway-rogers-site/README.md

 2. Replace common sections with placeholders
 3. Run `npm run build`
 4. Check the generated file in the root directory
-# kenway-rogers-site
+# rarefinder-site
-Website for Kenway Rogers
+Website for Rarefinder

-This repository contains a simple static site for Kenway Rogers — Treasure Hunter.
+This repository contains a simple static site for Rarefinder — Treasure Hunter.

 Running locally: